Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

   - /about.html
 ---

 I am now a first-year Ph.D. student from the School of Data Science at the City University of Hong Kong, supervised by [Prof.Xiangyu Zhao](https://zhaoxyai.github.io/) in AML Lab.
-Before that, I got M.S. and B.Eng degrees from Xian Jiaotong University in 2022 and 2019.
+Before that, I got M.S. and B.Eng degrees from Xi'an Jiaotong University in 2022 and 2019.

 My research interests focus on Recommendation Systems and Information Retrieval.